The Satanic Temple: Demonization of Junipero Serra

-On February 12, 2022, the Satanic Temple held their first SatanCon convention inside Saguaro Hotel in Scottsdale, Arizona.
-Outside the hotel, hundreds of Christians protested the convention holding crucifixes, crosses, and signs denouncing Satan.
-According to one report based on a tweet, at one point, police were forced to intervene at the protest after some Protestant and Catholic protesters started fighting against each other over their theological differences.

-The Satanic Temple announced the celebration of its 10th anniversary at SatanCon 2023 from April 28-30, 2023 in downtown Boston, Massachusetts.

-Bladensburg Satanic Peace Cross Ceremony

-After the Supreme Court of the United States ruled that the Bladensburg Cross does not conflict with the First Amendment of the United States Constitution by honoring veterans of all faiths, The Satanic Temple interpreted the Bladensburg Peace Cross to represent Veterans who were members of The Satanic Temple as well.

-To honor these Satanic Veterans, The Satanic Temple refers to the Bladensburg Peace Cross as the Bladensburg Satanic Peace Cross and held its first memorial ceremony there on 10 July, 2021.
-The Bladensburg Peace Cross is significant to Satanic veterans because it is the first Satanic Monument currently erected on public property to honor their sacrifice.
-The Satanic Temple hopes that Bladensburg will become known internationally as a Satanic tourist destination and encourages their members to take the pilgrimage to Bladensburg to pay tribute to their fallen veterans.

 Membership

-Individuals dedicated to the tenets of The Satanic Temple can join on the organization's website.
+Individuals dedicated to the tenets of the Satanic Temple can join on the organization's website.
 Members can apply to join local congregations, though local requirements may differ: "If there's a local [congregation] where you are, to join you do have to be accepted, but there's no initiation or anything.
 You don't even have to be a Satanist, you can just be a strong ally who believes in the political and secular actions without being super stoked about all the aesthetic aspects."

-Membership is subject to termination for "failure to uphold the spirit of The Satanic Temple and its tenets."
-A member who used a TST event to call for violence against (then-president) Donald Trump was expelled.
+Membership is subject to termination for "failure to uphold the spirit of the Satanic Temple and its tenets."
+A member who used a TST event to call for violence against then-president Donald Trump was expelled.

 Congregations

 Local groups of organized TST members may form congregations.
 Some congregations are endorsed by TST to "participate in campaigns, social events, and other activities relevant to their local regions, as well as in concert with national TST campaigns".
 TST encourages members to form congregations where none exist or join pre-established ones, but does not actively establish them itself.
-Congregations are currently established across the continental United States, in the UK, Canada, and Australia.
+Congregations are currently established across the continental United States, Canada, and Australia.

 Congregations were initially known as chapters; the first chapter was established in 2014 in Detroit, Michigan.
 That chapter went on hiatus in 2018, the same year chapters in Portland, Oregon, Los Angeles, California, and the UK seceded from the Satanic Temple over internal disputes with national leadership.